 Hannah Barker works as a technical communicator at Medpace in Cincinnati.
 She received her Bachelor’s Degree from Xavier University and her Master’s Degree in Professional Writing from the University of Cincinnati (UC).
 While at UC, she worked with international services and programs, which fueled her interest in global affairs.

 Azalea Laverde is a second year International Affairs Major at the University of Cincinnati with a minor in Spanish.
 She hopes to pursue International Law and have a career in humanitarian work.
 She is passionate in improving the quality and access to equal education, resources, and fair treatment in her community.
 Her interests include reading, creative writing, and staying up to date with the latest idea and issues in our world today.

-Awareness Program Intern
+Health Program Intern

 Zoha Mian is a Medical Sciences major and Political Science minor at the University of Cincinnati.
 She is currently volunteering at the Crossroad Health Center working with the impoverished population in Over the Rhine to diminish health disparities in the city of Cincinnati.
 In addition, she is involved with Global Public Health Brigades, Free the Slaves, Books not Bombs, and Midwest Dhamaka, a Bollywood fusion dance competition at UC.